DataMaven1/Alx-DataScience-Python/README.md

 Version control and collaboration with Git.

 **How to Use This Repository**

 Clone the repository:
 git clone https://github.com/DataMaven1/Alx-DataScience-Python.git
 cd Alx-DataScience-Python
-Navigate the project folders for resources and code:

 **Acknowledgments**

 I extend my gratitude to the ALX ExploreAI team for creating this enriching program and to the supportive community of mentors and peers for their guidance throughout this learning journey.

 Together, we’re solving real-world problems through the power of data! 🚀